amanzi/ats/docs/documentation/source/demos.rst

 The problems are organized by type of capability, and include multiple examples.
-For instance, the ecohydrology notebook includes examples of evaporation and transpiration through a broad range of complexity of approaches, from prescribed values to Priestly-Taylor evaporation to fully biogeophysical models.
+For instance, the ecohydrology notebook includes examples of evaporation and transpiration through a broad range of complexity of approaches, from prescribed values to Priestley-Taylor evaporation to fully biogeophysical models.

 Note that ats-demos is its own repo.
 This repo can be checked out